Two Materials students to visit MIT for a semester

 MIT students can also explore the chance to participate in one of our research groups at Imperial College London during the summer.

-Emilio's project looked at 3D printing and whether this had the potential to accelerate manufacturing and build components that were impossible with traditional manufacturing techniques.
+Emilio's project examined 3D printing and whether it had the potential to accelerate manufacturing and build components that were impossible with traditional manufacturing techniques.

 Emilio co-authored a paper with Dr Minh-Son Pham after his placement, which has now been submitted for publication.